CUBRID/cubrid-manual/en/admin/db_manage.rst

     *   there are temporary temp volumes that store temporary data.
     *   there are archive log volumes that store exhausted logs from the active log.
-    *   there is one background archive log volume that use to store archive log in the background.
+    *   there is one background archive log volume that stores archive log in the background.

 For more details on volumes, see :ref:`database-volume-structure`.